neams-th-coe/cardinal/doc/content/tutorials/KRUSTY_index.md

   caption=KRUSTY geometry schematic [!cite](wikiHP).
   style=width:45%;margin-left:auto;margin-right:auto;halign:center

-where $1$ shows the working fluid evaporating to vapour by absorbing thermal energy, at $2$ the vapor migrates along the cavity to lower temperature end, and at $3$ the vapour condenses back to liquid and is absorbed by the wick, releasing thermal energy.
+where $1$ shows the working fluid evaporating to vapor by absorbing thermal energy, at $2$ the vapor migrates along the cavity to lower temperature end, and at $3$ the vapor condenses back to liquid and is absorbed by the wick, releasing thermal energy.
 Finally, at $4$ the working fluid flows back to the higher temperature end.
-The following sub-sections will describe the input file for each application.

 !table id=table1 caption=Geometric specifications for KRUSTY
 | Component       | Inner diameter (cm)  | Outer diameter (cm)  |